$200 million wind turbine facility planned for Virginia

 Kris Ohleth, the executive director of the Special Initiative on Offshore Wind, said having a local supply chain to meet the 30 gigawatts goal is “huge.”

-To reach that goal, a study by the initiative concludes that $109 billion in private investment over the next decade is needed to build 2,057 turbines to create those 30 gigawatts in the Biden plan.
-“There’s all this talk about public sector spending, but the private sector is going to do a tremendous amount of spending, too,” she said.
+To reach that goal, a study by the initiative concludes that $109 billion in private investment over the next decade is needed to build nearly 2,060 turbines to create those 30 gigawatts in the Biden plan.
+“There’s all this talk about public-sector spending, but the private sector is going to do a tremendous amount of spending, too,” she said.
 “So that’s the synergy that’s really going to create this once-in-a-generation opportunity to develop the ports and cities of America.”

 The key to that is manufacturing the turbines near places where they will be installed.
 “Many of these components are too large to transport over roadways,” she said.
-“That the key to these ports, especially in Virginia.
+“That’s the key to these ports, especially in Virginia.
 This can be a regional hub, like other ports in New York and New Jersey that will serve wind farms up and down the East Coast.”

 Building blades in the United States, Granholm said, will be much cheaper than transporting them from Europe.
 She also sees the finishing plant as a step toward full domestic production of turbines, prodded by tax credits.

 Granholm said she did some teaching before taking the Energy Department job.
 One assignment examined the assets of the states for creating clean energy.
 Virginia’s top asset, she said, was its ports as a catalyst for offshore wind energy production.

 “All kinds of jobs are going to be created here.
 And that is super exciting,” Granholm added.
 “But what’s really exciting is this is the first so 10 years from now, you’ll be able to take your grandchildren to the whole suite of offshore wind turbines and say, I was there at the very beginning.”

 Earlier, Northam noted that the two operating Dominion turbines had become attractions for marine life and he was looking forward to taking advantage of that with his coming free time.

-Turning to Granholm as she finished answering questions, he added, “And we’ll go out and fish.”
+Turning to Granholm as she finished answering questions, he said, “And we’ll go out and fish.”